UKCloud/documentation/articles/vmware/vmw-how-install-rhui-vm.md

 ### Incorrect version

 Ensure you have installed the correct RPM for your release.

+### Comms errors when trying to upgrade the RPM using yum (RHEL6 only)

+Due to the previous RPMs no longer being valid for accessing the RHUI, when running RHEL6, you may see some errors when trying to upgrade the RPM.
+To work around this, issue: `yum update --disableplugin=rhui-lb IL2-Client-RHEL6-Standard-2.2-1.noarch.rpm`.
+This is not an issue when running RHEL7

 ### Unauthorized (401) Error when trying to access RHUA